neuro-ml/COVID-19-Triage/README.md

 ## Training models

 ### Lungs segmentation
 First we need to train lungs segmentation network.
-It is used in the COVID-19 triage pipelines at the preprocessing step to crop input image to lungs bounding box.
+It is used in the COVID-19 triage pipelines at the preprocessing step to crop an input image to the lungs bounding box.

 To train network run
 ```